 Know More: Medical Device Registration In India

 The Kingdom of Saudi Arabia is one of the largest markets for medical devices and associated products in the Middle East region.
-As part of the Gulf Cooperation Council (GCC, also known as the economic union of the six Arab states), Saudi Arabia has experienced an extraordinary growth, primarily due to its hydrocarbon-based economy.
+As part of the Gulf Cooperation Council (GCC, also known as the economic union of the six Arab states), Saudi Arabia has experienced extraordinary growth, primarily due to its hydrocarbon-based economy.

 Regulatory Bodies Are Responsible For Medical Device Registration In Saudi Arabia:

 The national regulatory authority agencies responsible for healthcare in Saudi Arabia are the Ministry of Health (MoH) & Saudi Food & Drug Authority (SFDA).

 Ministry of Health (MoH): The Ministry of Health (MoH) is the highest-level supervisory board that oversees all aspects of the Kingdom’s healthcare services.